 Media Gallery

-The Bloor-Kipling (Six Points) site, now under construction, will contribute to furthering several of the City’s key public policy goals including the delivery of affordable housing, helping to meet Toronto’s climate action targets and adding to the overall health and well-being of the surrounding community.
+The Bloor-Kipling (Six Points) site, now under construction, will contribute to advancing several of the City’s key public policy goals including the delivery of affordable housing, helping to meet Toronto’s climate action targets and adding to the overall health and well-being of the surrounding community.

 The City of Toronto’s investment in demolishing the Six Points Interchange unlocked 18 acres of new City-owned land for the evolution of Etobicoke Centre as a vibrant, mixed-use, transit-oriented community.